uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 ## Real world implications

 The way images are digitally represented affects how they are displayed, created, stored, and manipulated.
-The more bits we use to store the colour of a pixel, the larger the variety of colours we can make.
+The more bits (binary digits) we use to store the colour of a pixel, the larger the variety of colours we can make.
 If we use one bit to store the colour of a pixel then we only have two options for what that colour can be (remember, with one bit we can represent two different values only, because we can only use 0 or 1).
 If we use 8 bits (1 byte) then we can display 256 different colours instead, and if we use 24 bits (3 bytes) then we can display over 16 million different colours, which is more than the human eye can see!